Area CoordinatorEmployer Website: http://apply.interfolio.com/99477

 - Attend and facilitate professional staff development sessions for the Peer Counselor, Residence Life and Student Services Staff and/or regional and national professional conferences and workshops.

-- Attend weekly staff meetings, on duty meetings and professional development meetings with the Office of Residence Life and Housing, Dean of Student Affairs Office and Student Services Staff.
-Attend weekly one-on-ones with the Director of Residence Life.
+- Attend weekly staff meetings, on-duty meetings and professional development meetings with the Office of Residence Life and Housing, Dean of Student Affairs Office and Student Services Staff.
+Attend weekly one-on-ones with the Director of Residence Life and Housing.

-- Recommend residence hall renovations and improvements to the Director of Housing.
+- Recommend residence hall renovations and improvements to the Director of Residence Life and Housing.
 At the beginning and end of each semester, conduct and document residence hall inspections of all public areas, lounges, halls, and physical structures for problems, damage, and needed improvements.

 - Work with appropriate personnel to conduct fire drills and inspections each quarter.

 - Support the activities sponsored by the Dean of Student Affairs Office and Student Services staff.
 Participate in various committees created and supported by the Dean of Student Affairs Office.

 - Participate in the emergency on-duty rotation and serve as the primary point of contact in crisis situations.
 Administer appropriate follow up.

 - Interpret, support, and communicate the goals and policies of the Office of Residence Life and Housing, Dean of Student Affairs Office, and Bard College to students, parents, and other constituents.